j-siderius/Siemens-LOGO-Python-Client/README.md

-# Siemens-LOGO-Python-REST-API
+# Siemens LOGO Python Client
 Small Python wrapper for communicating with the Siemens LOGO line of PL Controllers.
-The wrapper exposes the unofficial REST API that is normally used through the LOGO Web Interface.
+The wrapper exposes the unofficial API that is normally used through the LOGO Web Interface.
 It is possible to get (read) and set (change) the Variables, Inputs, Outputs and special memory addresses.
 Connection to the Siemens LOGO PLC happens over IP / Ethernet.

 Uses and adapts the excellent research, documentation and example code from [Jankeymeulens' Siemens LOGO Rest repository](https://github.com/jankeymeulen/siemens-logo-rest).